How to start a new pay period

 In Monthly paid companies:

-• The Old Period column shows the name of the month for which processing has just been completed and the New Period column shows the name of the month for which processing must be done after the roll-over.
+• The Old Period column shows the name of the month for which processing completed and the New Period column shows the name of the month for which processing must be done after the roll-over.

 In Weekly or Bi-weekly paid companies: